BFSS Upcoming Events

 2025 Black Faculty Speaker Series: Collective Community Vision

 This year’s theme for the Black Faculty Speaker Series is Collective Community Vision featuring renowned historian Dr. Henry Louis Gates Jr. This series aims to give a powerful exploration of community building as a collective practice, guided by an inclusive vision that often transcends societal expectations.
 Based on his groundbreaking PBS series "Finding Your Roots", Dr. Gates shares insights from his influential series about genealogy, genetics, and history’s impact on our lives today.
-His keynote features a stunning visual presentation, including Professor Gates’ favorite moments from the show, such as the memorable appears of the late Congressman John Lewis.
+His keynote features a stunning visual presentation, including Professor Gates’ favorite moments from the show, such as the memorable appearance of the late Congressman John Lewis.

-Dr. Henry Louis Gates, Jr. | Friday, March 28, 2025
+Dr. Henry Louis Gates, Jr. | Postponed to Wed., May 7, 2025

 Fireside Chat